pixeldothorse/frontend/CONTRIBUTING.md

   [Click here](https://github.com/pixeldothorse/frontend/issues/new?template=feature.md) to open a new feature request with a helpful template.

   You can write code at this point, but we'd like to judge the usefulness and quality of your suggestion before it gets added to the game.
 Remember to keep your repositories straight, of course; don't submit API update suggestions to the `frontend` repo, and vice versa.

+  If we like your suggestion, and you're able to implement it yourself, feel free to submit a PR.
+If not, we or another community member will consider taking a look at it ourselves.

 ## Thank you!